Thursday, 18 May 2023

 While walking, I asked Kashi, “It appears that you don’t do Transcendental Meditation these days.
 Do you?”

 “I am unable to do anything consistently.
-Eliot says that he has measured his life with the help of a tea spoon.
-But I am still indecisive as to what else should I pick up in my life to measure.”
+Eliot says that he has measured his life with the help of a teaspoon.
+But I am still indecisive as to what else I should pick up in my life to measure.”

-Kashi was indeed very indecisive - he wouldn’t be able to select between coffee and tea, if asked.
+Kashi was indeed very indecisive—he wouldn’t be able to select between coffee and tea if asked.
 But he had measured what death was.
 We jumped over the compound wall.

 “Aren’t you reading newspapers, Kashi?”

 “Occasionally I do.
 But due to the lack of interest, I remember news like pictures.
-Mind and heart wrestle with each other like pestle hitting the empty mortar.”
+Mind and heart wrestle with each other like a pestle hitting the empty mortar.”
 Going past the public library, we approached the bitumen road.

 2

 Kashi became my friend when I was studying in college.
 It was the time our friendship grew stronger through books.
 Feeling as inspired souls, our friendship found its liveliness in being sarcastic about human beings and ourselves by exposing the hypocrisy of the society.
 We appreciated each other as we thought that we stood different from others.
 Read and enjoyed Athavan’s writings.
 Met writer Puviyarasu.
 It was Kashi who took me to meet him.
-We grew more interested, gradually though, in Janakiraman, La.sa.raa, Pichamoorthy, Ashokamithran and Sundara Ramasamy.
-Though not fully understood Mouni’s writings, we faked our appreciation about him that he was an enigmatic writer.
+We grew more interested, gradually though, in Janakiraman, La.sa.raa, Pichamoorthy, Ashokamithran, and Sundara Ramasamy.
+Though not fully understanding Mouni’s writings, we faked our appreciation about him that he was an enigmatic writer.
 Meanwhile, I grew less interested in studies.
-First lusted after women and then became a muddled version of Vivekanantha, Pithukuli Murugadas and Osho Rajaneesh at once I learnt the hard lessons from experience.
+First lusting after women and then becoming a muddled version of Vivekanantha, Pithukuli Murugadas, and Osho Rajaneesh at once, I learnt the hard lessons from experience.
 Now I am very often reading J. K. (J. Krishnamurthy).
 After I got a government job and transferred to Cuddalore, I lost Kashi’s proximity.
 Ever since his childhood, I had never had an inkling that Kashi showed any surge of urgency at the start of anything he did and left it halfway.
 He never spoke much about his school life.
 He had told me about his love failure while studying in fourth class and would make the entire school bored by his lecture on either fruits or Isaac Newton in the morning assembly.
 Later I came to know that he scored very high marks in S.S.L.C.

 When we came out for a stroll in the evening, he told me an unexpected truth.

-“Guna…I am a sinner.
+“Guna… I am a sinner.
 I am a scoundrel.
 I have cheated my loving father.
 I am not suffering from anything.
 I have been cheating the doctors.
-Truly speaking I am afraid of doing jobs.
+Truly speaking, I am afraid of doing jobs.
 Fear of responsibility and freedom”

 “From which book did you read this English sentence?
 Your stupidity about responsibility is acceptable.
 But what about fear of freedom?
 It seems that you have misunderstood what freedom is.
-It is nothing but your pseudo image of being an intellectual and finding the work place unsuitable for your pseudo image.
+It is nothing but your pseudo image of being an intellectual and finding the workplace unsuitable for your pseudo image.
 Isn’t it?
-You are a fool”
+You are a fool.”

-“Beg to differ Guna…no job suits my temperament.
-No job never suits.
+“Beg to differ, Guna… No job suits my temperament.
+No job ever suits.
 I am unable to bear the torment of working under time stipulation.
-Doing the same work daily at the same time…leaving the office at the same time…quite artificial…going to the toilet daily at the same time…quite artificial again…time of bathing again with same artificiality…these fettered ‘dailies’ get me bored.
+Doing the same work daily at the same time…leaving the office at the same time… quite artificial… going to the toilet daily at the same time…quite artificial again… time of bathing again with the same artificiality…these fettered ‘dailies’ get me bored.
 I hate it…it is disgusting.
-Above all, if I am expected of responsibility, I grow afraid.
-Superior officer’s intimidations…over time works…Oh!
+Above all, if I am expected to be responsible, I grow afraid.
+Superior officers’ intimidations…over time work… Oh!
 My god heavens!”

-“You …a crook”
+“You …a crook.”

 “I have an inherent desire.
 Do you know what it is?”